mribrgr/StuRa-Mitgliederdatenbank/docs/sphinx/source/admin/cronjobs.rst

 Cronjobs
 --------

-In the folowing lines there is an explanation how to create cronjobs to schedule tasks.
+In the following lines there is an explanation how to create cronjobs to schedule tasks.
 These tasks help to cleanup the database of the application.

 First make sure you have installed cron than you can add cronjobs